cnsuhao/engine1/ReadMe.md

 # Note you need to provide cmake the source directory at the end (relative or absolute)
 # Run CMake (it will use the system default compiler if you don't provide options or use the CMake GUI)
 cmake -DCMAKE_BUILD_TYPE:STRING=Release ../src
-# If you want the build to pull the V&V scenarios and baselines run this (or check the DOWNLOAD_BASELINES option in the CMake GUI)
+# If you want the build to pull the V&V scenarios and baselines run this (or check the PULSE_DOWNLOAD_BASELINES option in the CMake GUI)
 # You can always pull these later if you want (See Running and Testing)
-cmake -DCMAKE_BUILD_TYPE:STRING=Release -DDOWNLOAD_BASELINES:BOOL=ON ../src
+cmake -DCMAKE_BUILD_TYPE:STRING=Release -DPULSE_DOWNLOAD_BASELINES:BOOL=ON ../src
 # Build the install target/project
 # On Linux/OSX/MinGW
 make install